indimail/indimail-virtualdomains/.github/README-indimail.md

 To avoid the practical problem of rate limiting every queue, we can use a dedicated queue to handle rate controllled delivery.
 The default indimail installation creates a special queue named as <b>slowq</b> and uses a daemon [slowq-send(8)](https://github.com/indimail/indimail-mta/wiki/slowq-send.8) instead of [qmail-send(8)](https://github.com/indimail/indimail-mta/wiki/qmail-send.8) to process the <u>slowq</u> queue.
 This is done by calling [slowq-start(8)](https://github.com/indimail/indimail-mta/wiki/slowq-start.8) instead of [qscheduler(8)](https://github.com/indimail/indimail-mta/wiki/qscheduler.8) / [qmail-start(8)](https://github.com/indimail/indimail-mta/wiki/qmail-start.8). [slowq-send(8)](https://github.com/indimail/indimail-mta/wiki/slowq-send.8) doesn't have its own [todo-proc(8)](https://github.com/indimail/indimail-mta/wiki/todo-proc.8) process.
 We don't require it as we aren't looking at high delivery rates for this queue. [slowq-start(8)](https://github.com/indimail/indimail-mta/wiki/slowq-start.8) is invoked using a supervised service in <u>/service/slowq</u>.

-To create this special slowq service for delivery rate control you can use svctool as below.
+To create this special slowq service for delivery rate control you can use [svctool(8)](https://github.com/indimail/indimail-mta/wiki/svctool.8) command as below.
 This will also create the queue <u>/var/indimail/queue/slowq</u> and logs to be in <u>/var/log/svc/slowq/current</u>.

 ```
 # Create supervised service to call slowq-start instead of qmail-start